-As the Draft Overseas Listing Rules have not been enacted, we are currently unaffected and based on the advice of our PRC legal counsel, Han Kun Law Offices, based on its understanding of the current PRC laws and regulations currently in effect, we believe that we, including our PRC Subsidiaries and our Hong Kong Subsidiary, are currently not required to make a filing with the CSRC for this offering and listing under the Draft Overseas Listing Rules.
-However, if the Draft Overseas Listing Rules have been enacted as they are currently released for comments, we may be subject to additional compliance requirements.
-Although (i) the operating revenue, total profits, total assets or net assets of our PRC Subsidiaries in the most recent accounting year do not account for more than 50% of the corresponding figure in our audited consolidated financial statements for the same period; and (ii) most of the senior managers in charge of business operation and management are not Chinese citizens or have habitual residences in the PRC, the principal operation premises are not located in the PRC or the operation activities are not mostly conducted in the PRC, as the Draft Overseas Listing Rules emphasis that the determination as to whether a PRC domestic company is indirectly offering and listing securities in an overseas market shall be made on a substance-over-form basis, we may still be required to make a filing with the CSRC for this offering and listing under the Draft Overseas Listing Rules if they were enacted in the current released form.
-As of the date hereof, our PRC legal counsel does not expect there to be any material legal obstacle for us to comply with the required filing procedures with the CSRC under the Draft Overseas Listing Rules, if these were to be adopted in their current forms.
+As advised by our PRC legal counsel, based on its understanding of the Draft Overseas Listing Rules and the confirmation by us that (i) none of the operating revenue, total profits, total assets and net assets of our PRC Subsidiaries in the most recent accounting year accounted for more than 50% of the corresponding figure in our audited consolidated financial statements for the same period; and (ii) most of the senior managers in charge of business operation and management are not Chinese citizens or do not have habitual residences in mainland China (only one of the three executive officers is a PRC citizen and none of three executive officers have habitual residence located in mainland China), the principal operation premises are not located in mainland China and the operation activities are not mostly conducted in mainland China as our PRC Subsidiaries perform cost functions and internal operational functions, our PRC Subsidiaries do not generate revenue in mainland China, and all of our warehouses were located outside of the PRC, we believe that we, including our PRC Subsidiaries and our Hong Kong Subsidiary, will not be required to make a filing with the CSRC for this offering and listing under the Draft Overseas Listing Rules, if the Draft Overseas Listing Rules have been enacted before the completion of this offering and listing as they are currently released for comments.
+However, as the Draft Overseas Listing Rules have not been adopted, there remains uncertainty in the final form of and the enforcement of such overseas listing rules, and there can be no assurance that the relevant PRC governmental authorities, including the CSRC, would reach the same conclusion as us or our PRC legal counsel, or that the CSRC or any other PRC governmental authorities would not promulgate new rules or new interpretation of current rules to require us to obtain CSRC or other PRC governmental approvals for this offering.
 Furthermore, according to CSRC Answers, new initial public offerings and refinancing by existent overseas listed Chinese companies will firstly be required to go through the filing process; other existent overseas listed companies will be allowed sufficient transition period to complete their filing procedure, which means if we complete this offering prior to the effectiveness of the Draft Overseas Listing Rules, we may still be required to complete the filing process in the future, or be subject to additional compliance requirements in the future.